-SMILE are the team behind the multi award winning website redesign for University of Sunderland.
+SMILE are the team behind the multi-award-winning website redesign for the University of Sunderland.
 We entered a competitive pitch and were chosen as the partner to help take the flagship website forwards.

 The university’s dated website meant that they were struggling to compete with local colleges that were beginning to offer HE courses, let alone their university peers.
 So in what is already a highly competitive marketplace, the University of Sunderland found their recruitment numbers dwindling.

 The university has around 13,000 students and has recently added campuses in London and Hong Kong alongside its distinctive ‘city by the sea’ hometown of Sunderland.
 The university has very strong links with the automotive and healthcare sectors and attracts a significant proportion of it’s cohort from overseas.